keithhamilton/features-commits-prs/reintroducing-the-commit-message.md

 What is often overlooked, however, is how important this simple element of source control is improperly used.

-###Is it what you think it is?
+###What do you think a commit is?
-Before getting into the commit message, I'd like you to sit back, take a second, and silently come up with an answer to this question:
+Before getting into the commit message, go ahead and take a second to come up with an answer to this question:

 > What is a commit message?

 Did you get an answer?
-Great.
-Was it something like:

-> A statement of what was done to a file...?
-> A message detailing what happened...?
-> A log entry about a change that was made...?
-> Something you do before pushing code...?

-If you said something like the above, it wouldn't be surprising, because most people don't think of commit messages as communication tools, rather simply log entries.

-*Communication tools* are used to facilitate communication.
-Communication is the practice of clarifying intent, and exchanging information to satisfy intent.
-Clarifying intent is achieved through providing context.
+Great, keep it in mind and keep reading.

+###A commit is small, with broad-reaching implications
+Lexically speaking, the commit message is the smallest unit of composition in source-controlled code.
+It is the building block upon which all other actions are constructed.
+Afterall, source control is merely a construct through which changes are tracked and recorded.

+###A commit is a record of history
+At any point in the lifetime of a source-controlled codebase, any commit can be called up at any time, and reverted to, investigated, or re-applied to the codebase.
+A commit is a living record of something that happened in time, but also is like a pawn in chess: small, but with the ability to make dramatic changes in the flow of a project.

+###A commit is a powerful tool
+A commit can be replayed on its codebase, merged into other commits to provide concision to a history log, and lead team mates to an investigative conclusion, much like a bread crumb trail.
+To do any of this, however, commits must provide context as to the what and why of any change recorded in our code's history.
+Without an understanding of what and why, replaying and merging commits together becomes overly laborious, and investigating their reason becomes exhausting.

-###What is a commit message?
+###So, what is a commit message?
 I submit that a commit message, most fundamentally, is:

 > The base tool through which we record context about changes to our code.

 Note that it is possible to *make a statement about what was done to a file,* *detail what happened,* or *create a log entry about a change that was made,* all without providing ***context***.

-Context is the fundamental difference between a good commit message, and a bad one.
+Doing any of those without providing context, however, is a boot in the eye of your fellow developer, and perhaps, more importantly, your future self.